 A review of the ongoing environmental restoration and compliance programs (discussed above) for the NRP was performed.
-NASA and PAI/ISSI program managers provided relevant and updated program data.
+NASA and PAI/ISSi program managers provided relevant and updated program data.
 The examination of these programs provided a comprehensive overview of the past and current environmental status of the NRP.
 After data evaluation the information was entered into Parcel Summary tables to facilitate record access and summary report production.
-The table for Parcel 1 is included as Appendix A to support the evaluation of the environmental condition of the NRP.
+The tables for Parcels 2, 3, 4, 6, and 7 are included as Appendix A to support the evaluation of the environmental condition of the NRP.